oracle-livelabs/security/accessgovernance-admin/access-control/access-control.md

-## Task 2: Create an Identity Collection - IT Operations
+## Task 2: Create an Identity Collection - Quality Assurance

 1. On the Access Governance console home page, click the Access Controls tab.
 Then, click Select on the Identity Collections tile.